 How can Linwoods milled flaxseed help your digestion?

-At Linwoods, our organic flaxseed is milled, making it easy for the body to digest, but also releasing many of the flaxseed benefits that help your digestive system.
+At Linwoods, our organic flaxseed is milled, making it easy for the body to digest, but also releasing many of the flax seed benefits that help your digestive system.
 Sometimes whole flaxseeds can be a little harder for the body to digest, and you can lose some of that digestive goodness from eating flaxseed whole.
-To get the best digestive benefits of flaxseed, it is recommended that you eat them in their milled or oil format, making our ground organic flaxseed, the perfect choice for aiding your digestive system as part of a healthy and balanced diet.
-So let’s take a look at what flaxseed has that makes it so valuable for your digestive system.
+To get the best digestive benefits of flax seed, it is recommended that you eat them in their milled or oil format, making our milled organic flaxseed, the perfect choice for aiding your digestive system as part of a healthy and balanced diet.
+So let's take a look at what flaxseed has that makes it so valuable for your digestive system.

 3 benefits of flax seed for your digestion.

-1. Flaxseed is a great source of dietary fiber:
+1. Flaxseed is a great source of dietary fibre:

-Perhaps the biggest benefit to eating milled flaxseed for your digestive system is that it is a great source of fiber.
-It is important to consume the right amount of dietary fiber on a regular basis to ensure bowel regularity, reduce inflammatory bowel diseases and maintain a healthy colon and digestive tract.
-A diet that is high in fiber helps contribute towards a fully functioning digestive system.
+Perhaps the biggest benefit to eating milled flaxseed for your digestive system is that it is a great source of fibre.
+It is important to consume the right amount of dietary fibre on a regular basis to ensure bowel regularity, reduce inflammatory bowel diseases and maintain a healthy colon and digestive tract.
+A diet that is high in fibre helps contribute towards a fully functioning digestive system.
 The recommended intake of fibre for adults is 18g.
 Linwoods milled organic flaxseeds provide 8.7g of fibre per every 30g serving.

 2. Flax seed contains healthy oils:

-3. Ground flaxseed contains Omega 3 fatty acids:
+3. Milled flaxseed contains Omega 3 fatty acids: